-Go to the department of the major that you wish to change to, and obtain an Change of Major form.
-You will complete Part A, and your new major department will complete Part B. You will be assigned a new academic advisor at this time.
-Bring the completed form back to SAS for processing.
+You should speak to the department of the major you wish to change to, prior to submitting any paperwork.
+You can do an electronic form in PeopleSoft, or obtain a paper Change of Major form.
+Follow the instructions on screen (or on the form).
+You will be assigned a new academic advisor at this time.
+If using paper, bring the completed form back to SAS for processing.

 Follow a similar process to add a double major, declare a minor, or declare a second degree.

-What is the difference between a double major and a second (dual) degree?
+What is the difference between a double major and a second degree?

 Second (dual) degree: A student can be awarded two Clarkson bachelor's degrees if he or she satisfies all degree requirements for two different Clarkson bachelor's degree programs.
 In addition, a minimum of 150 credit hours is required including at least 30 credit hours unique to each program.

 Double Major: A double major bachelor's degree is awarded when the student satisfies all curricular requirements for two bachelor's degree programs but does not qualify for a second degree, which requires a minimum of 30 additional credit hours to be completed.